Subscription Modal Banner

 Units offered Unsold flats from previous BTO exercises, remainders from SERS and flats repurchased by HDB All units that remain unsold from HDB SBF exercises

-Availability Twice a year in May and November Subject to availability, which will be announced by HDB
+Availability Once a year, next in Feb Subject to availability, which will be announced by HDB

 Application period One week (during SBF launch) Open throughout the year